cultuurnet/stoplight-docs-errors/docs/http-body.md

 ## Extensions

 Aside from the standardized properties above, the RFC7807 spec also allows for custom properties.
-The following extra properties are commonly used on publiq APIs to provide more information in specific situations.
+The following extra properties are sometimes used on publiq APIs to provide more information in specific situations.

 ### jsonPointer